dariazhuk357/Capstone-Project-/README.md

 # Analyzing LA Crime Data

-Th is repository is focused on analyzing and digging into crime data in Los Angeles from 2010 to present, as well as building a machine learning model capable of classifying a crime based on crime occurance.
+This repository is focused on analyzing and digging into crime data in Los Angeles from 2010 to present, as well as building a machine learning model capable of classifying a crime based on crime occurance.
 The data and its full variable description was obtained in the csv format from [this link](https://data.lacity.org/A-Safe-City/Crime-Data-from-2010-to-Present/y8tr-7khq).
 The data is continuously updated, therefore, the dataframe that was obtained at the link at the time of the project can be also accessed in this repo in [Files](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Files).
 The data frame went through Data Cleanining and Feature Engineering steps.
 The process for Data Cleaning and Feature Engineering steps can be accessed in this repo in [Data Cleaning](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Data%20Cleaning) and [Feature Engineering](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Feature%20Engineering), respectively.
 The same folders can be used to access the resulting cleaned and engineered dataframes in a partioned format, ready for download.
-The following pre-processed, [final data frame](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Feature%20Engineering/Final_Partitioned_DataFrame) was used for EDA and Machine Learning Purposes described in detail below.
+The following pre-processed, [final data frame](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Feature%20Engineering/Final_Partitioned_DataFrame) was used for [EDA](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/EDA) and [Machine Learning](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Machine%20Learning) purposes described in detail below.

-## Data Cleaning and Exploration
+# Data Cleaning and Exploration

+Find the following work here [Data Cleaning](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Data%20Cleaning)

-# Unnecessary variables
+### Unnecessary variables
 The following variables were repeats of other variables or were deemed as unimportant for the purpose of this project and, therefore, dropped for simplicity and conciseness of the dataframe:

 - DR Number